Al-Bayda, Tartus Governorate

 Al-Bayda (ٱلْبَيْضَاء, also spelled al-Beida) is a village in northwestern Syria, administratively part of the Tartus Governorate, located north of Tartus.
 Nearby localities include Baniyas to the north, Kharibah to the east and Maten al-Sahel to the south.
 It is situated just east of the Mediterranean coast.
 According to the Syria Central Bureau of Statistics, al-Bayda had a population of 5,783 in the 2004 census, making it the second largest locality in the Baniyas nahiyah ("subdistrict") after the city of Baniyas.
-The inhabitants al-Bayda are predominantly Sunni Muslims with a Christian minority, and together with Baniyas, Basatin al-Assad and Marqab, the villages form a Sunni-inhabited area amid the largely Alawite-inhabited heartland.
+The majority of al-Bayda are predominantly Sunni Muslims with a Christian minority, and together with Baniyas, Basatin al-Assad and Marqab, the villages form a large Sunni population amid an Alawite-inhabited area.

 During the Syrian civil war, al-Bayda fell under the control of anti-Assad elements.
 In May 2013 the village was subjected to government bombardment that reportedly left over 100 dead, including the town's mayor and his family.
 According to main opposition group, a massacre took place on 2 May, committed by government and pro-government forces.
 "Syrian troops, backed by gunmen from nearby Alawite villages, swept into the village, torched homes and used knives, guns and blunt objects to kill people in the streets."